rookwood/turnstile/README.md

 2: Add `Rookwood\Turnstile\TurnstileServiceProvider` to the list of service providers in `app/config/app.php`

-3: Publish configuration and run migrations
+3: Publish configuration and run migrations.
+Note that your users table migration must be run before the role_user pivot table can be created.
+It is dated sufficiently far enough into the future that this shouldn't be a problem as long as you have already created the migration file for your users table.

 ````bash
 $ php artisan config:publish rookwood/turnstile